Less Typing, More Discovery

 By Hugh Cameron

-TL;DR: FineType profiles your CSV and loads it into DuckDB with the right types — no manual casts, no format strings.
-One command to understand your columns, one command to query them.
+TL;DR: FineType profiles your CSV and casts it into DuckDB with the right types — no manual casts, no format strings.
+One command to understand your columns, one command to load them.

 The many CSVs on your computer hold many mysteries.
 Often, though, you're faced with solving the mundane before you unlock the magic.